Fighting in Gaza could continue through 2024, says Israel

 This comes as the United States warned on Sunday that the war in the Palestinian region could spread to other West Asian countries.

-The Israel Defence Forces on Sunday said that the fighting in Gaza /could continue for at least a year.
+The Israel Defence Forces on Sunday said that the fighting in Gaza could continue for at least a year.

-This comes as its war on Gaza entered its fourth month on Sunday.
+This comes as Israel’s war on Gaza entered its fourth month on Sunday.

 At least 22,722 Palestinians have been killed in Gaza since October 7, amid Israel’s war on the besieged region, reported AFP.
 The war was triggered after the attack on southern Israel by Palestinian militant group Hamas that had killed 1,200 people.
 The group had also taken more than 200 hostages.